Table of contents

 Vets

-Don’t forget to let your vet know that your dog will be staying at a home border, so if they need to contact them regarding medical records and decisions whilst you’re away, they know the home border has your permission.
+Remember to let your vet know that your dog will be staying at a home border.
+This way, if they need to contact you regarding medical records and decisions while you’re away, they will know the home border has your permission.

-Please speak to your vet to see how they want to register the emergency contract/home border.
+Please ask your vet how they want to register the emergency contract/home border.

 Multi-dog environment